top of page

 • Later drafts prepare for actual production, factoring in locations, cast, or budget shifts.

-TV writers track every version using color-coded paper: white, pink, yellow, green, goldenrod, and so on.
+TV writers often track every version using color-coded paper: white, pink, yellow, green, goldenrod, and so on.
 This allows teams to know exactly what changed and when.

 Drafts?
 Crazy